epam/ai-dial-admin-backend/docs/h2/h2_backup_restore_local.md

 ### Important Considerations

-- **Ensure Data Consistency**: Downscale the MCP manager backend to prevent data changes during the backup process.
+- **Ensure Data Consistency**: Downscale the AI DIAL BACKEND to prevent data changes during the backup process.
 - **Secure Data Transfer**: Use secure methods to transfer the database archive to and from the Kubernetes cluster.
 - **Verify Configuration**: Double-check the `H2_FILE` configuration to ensure the application points to the correct database file.